Hormone Replacement Therapy

 • Vulvar Cream: Is a good way to apply testosterone.
 The vulva is sensitive to testosterone and using it there thickens the tissue, improves the net of blood vessels in the vulva and makes us more comfortable, much in the way estrogen helps the vagina.
 If you have loss of sexual desire, using vulvar testosterone can affect your clitoris with a lower systemic exposure.
 Since the inner lips of the vulva have no hair, testosterone placed there will not affect hair growth.
 In some women the level of replacement needed, if placed in the vulva, will increase the size of the clitoris and may increase sexual desire to individually unacceptable levels.
 It is important to pat dry after urinating, rather than wiping.

-• Pellets: Are in my experience the best way to get testosterone.
-The dosage the body gets is directly affected by the level of blood flow around the pellet.
+• Pellets: The dosage the body gets is directly affected by the level of blood flow around the pellet.
 For this reason, the more active you are the more testosterone you absorb.
 This means that you are getting testosterone when you need it and not when you don’t need it.
 In the first six weeks of pellets, the amount of hormone can cause effects that will resolve once your body adjusts.

 Combining Hormones Versus Keeping Them Separate.